New York WWII veteran dies while traveling to France for D-Day anniversary

 “I was on the deck,” he told Stars and Stripes in a 2019 interview upon his return to region.
 “When I got on the island today, I just broke down.”

 Following the war, Persichitti became a public school teacher in Rochester.
+New York.
 When he retired, he visited schools to speak with students about the war.